LorenzoPiazza/HeraSDG-BigDataAnalyticsPipeline/SETUP_K8s_CLUSTER.md

    ```
     kubectl apply -f https://raw.githubusercontent.com/coreos/flannel/master/Documentation/kube-flannel.yml
    ```
    Watch the Pod status
    ```
     watch kubectl get pods --all-namespaces
    ```
    After some minutes every Pods should be in Running status.
-And with
+And with command
    ```
     kubectl cluster-info
    ```
    you should see that both API Server and CoreDNS are running.

 #### 4. Enable the scheduling of Pods also on Master Node
    ```